 Florida’s Top Cities for Solar Energy

-“Florida’s leadership on solar has not only provided residents with clean, renewable power but has also given other cities an excellent example on how to make it happen,” – Ryann Lynn, Environment Florida Research & Policy Center
+“Florida’s leadership on solar has not only provided residents with clean, renewable power but has also given other cities an excellent example on how to make it happen.”

-The Environment America Research & Policy Center, a national network of environmental groups, released a report ranking the top solar energy cities.
+The Environment America Research and Policy Center, a national network of environmental groups, released a report ranking the nation’s top solar energy cities.

-In this report, four Florida cities were recognized for their use of solar energy.
+The report recognized four Florida cities for their use of solar energy.
 However, a fifth “Solar Star” city is making big moves, despite not having the population numbers to make the list.

-Wondering if your Florida city has been recognized for its use and low cost of solar energy?
-It’s no surprise that residents of the Sunshine State are doing their part in harnessing their most abundant resource.
-What’s more, Florida’s prices for going solar are actually slightly below the national average.
+Has an organization recognized your Florida city for its use and low cost of solar energy?
+It’s no surprise that residents of the Sunshine State are doing their part in harnessing the state’s most abundant resource.
+Moreover, Florida’s prices for going solar are slightly below the national average.

 Jacksonville

-Jacksonville comes in among Florida’s top solar cities, ranking 19 in the nation.
-The abundance of sunshine (nearly 1,800 peak sun hours annually) and various local incentives make the green energy source even more attractive.
+Jacksonville comes in among Florida’s top solar cities, ranking No. 19 in the nation.
+The abundance of sunshine (nearly 1,800 peak sun hours annually) and local incentives make going solar even more attractive.

-Aside from fighting climate change, many people are interested in harnessing solar energy to cut their expenses.
-In Jacksonville, solar panel purchases are exempt from sales tax so buyers are saving 6% outright on their purchase.
+In addition to fighting climate change, many people are interested in using solar energy to cut their expenses.
+Solar panel purchases are exempt from sales tax in Jacksonville, so buyers save 6% outright.

-Additionally, you can look forward to saving roughly $800 during your first year of solar panel use.
-Furthermore, properties using solar panels are increasing in value.
+You can also look forward to saving roughly $800 during your first year of solar panel use.
+Furthermore, properties with solar panels are increasing in value.

-It’s also important to realize that the increase in home resale value is coming in before taxes — a win-win for solar panel users.
+It’s also important to realize that the increase in home resale price comes in before taxes — a win-win scenario for solar panel users.

 Tampa

-Tampa comes in at 29 for top solar cities in the nation, mostly due to their long list of solar rebates and incentives.
-Tampa residents and business owners can expect the following:
+Tampa ranks No. 29 in the nation’s top solar cities, mostly because of its many solar rebates and incentives.
+Fortunately, Tampa residents and business owners can expect the following perks and more:

-While we think of Florida as being sunny all the time, summer storms call for some cloudy days.
-Luckily, Tampa residents and business owners are able to switch between the electrical grid and solar panels as their needs change.
+We may think of Florida as being sunny year-round, but summer storms cause some cloudy days.
+Luckily, Tampa residents and business owners can switch between the electrical grid and solar panels as needed.

-Plus, Tampa Electric Company (TECO) makes it easy for users to send their excess energy back into the grid, allowing residents to accumulate solar credits thanks to net metering.
+Plus, Tampa Electric Company (TECO) makes it easy for users to send their excess energy back to the grid.
+In turn, this allows residents to gather solar credits thanks to net metering

 [Related: Eco-Friendly Stores in Tampa We Love]